lisaong/adl/SMDL/Day1/lessons/task4/task.md

-## LSTMs as Sequence Learners
+## Learning Sequences

-An LSTM (or a GRU) can be used to learn a sequential function.
+An Recurrent Neural Network  (LSTM or GRU) can be used to learn a sequential function.

 `main.py` shows an example of an RNN used to predict the log(t) function, using a timestep of 3:
 ![predictions](predictions.png)